vtex-sites/base.store/README.md

   A store theme powered by VTEX and Gatsby
 </h1>

-Kick off your project with this default boilerplate.
-This starter ships with the main VTEX Store configuration files you might need to get up and running blazing fast with the blazing fast store for React.
+Kick-off your project with this default boilerplate.
+This starter ships with the main VTEX Store configuration files you might need to get up and running blazing fast with the blazing-fast store for React.

 ## 🚀 Quick start